laravel/docs/eloquent.md

 Eloquent will also assume that each table has a primary key column named `id`.
 You may define a `$primaryKey` property to override this convention.

+By default, Eloquent assumes that the primary key is an incrementing integer value.
+If you wish to use a non-integer primary key, you must set the `$incrementing` property on your model to false.

 #### Timestamps

 By default, Eloquent expects `created_at` and `updated_at` columns to exist on your tables.
 If you do not wish to have these columns automatically managed by Eloquent, set the `$timestamps` property on your model to `false`: